nanxiaobei/react-split-components/INTRODUCTION.md

 Both `onMount` and `onEffect` support similar to `useEffect` to clean-up side effects (such as unsubscription) in the returned function.

 `onEffect` only supports monitoring one single `props.xxx` or `state.xxx`, because `props` and `state` are responsive data, and the data in all callback functions can always be up-to-date, so there is no need to put in `deps` to receive update.
-Monitoring one single data change can clearly indicate the source of the data change that "logical processing" relies on, thereby making the code clearer.
+Monitoring one single data change can clearly indicate the source that "logic processing" relies on, thereby making the code clearer.

 As a result, **we successfully lifted the dependency on `useEffect`**.